kofuk/pixel-terrain/INSTALL.md

 If your system doesn't have commands to execute `prepare_libs.sh`, you have to manually download tarballs (URLs are written in `third_party/dep`) and apply patches in third_party directory.

-### Using system-installed libraries (Advanced)

-Make sure the following libraries are installed and can be found with CMake:

-- zlib
-- libpng

-First, you have to build `regetopt` library (command-line option parser) because it can't be found usual system.
-I sure that all you have to do is executing `build_regetopt.sh`.
-Arguments you pass to the script will be passed to CMake.

-Then, configure your build with top level CMakeLists.txt (with option `build_regetopt.sh` displays in the last line).